Sola scriptura: Scripture in sacred tradition (Catholicism, Eastern Orthodoxy)

-The Tradition here in question comes from the apostles and hands on what they received from Jesus' teaching and example and what they learned from the Holy Spirit.
-(The Catholic Church distinguishes Sacred Tradition from lesser ecclesiastical traditions—local customs that may be retained, modified or even abandoned.)
-As explained by Athanasius of Alexandria, "Let us look at the very tradition, teaching, and faith of the Catholic Church from the very beginning, which the Logos gave (edoken), the Apostles preached (ekeryxan), and the Fathers preserved (ephylaxan).
-Upon this the Church is founded (tethemeliotai)" (St. Athanasius, "First Letter to Serapion", 28).

 The doctrines which constitute Sacred Tradition are also perceived by the Church as cohesive in nature.
 The proper interpretation of the Scriptures was seen as part of the faith of the Church and seen indeed as the manner in which biblical authority was upheld (see Book of Acts 15:28–29).
 The meaning of Scripture was seen as proven from the faith universally held in the churches (see Phil.
 2:1, Acts 4:32), and the correctness of that universal faith was seen as proven from the Scriptures and apostolic Sacred Tradition (see 2 Thes.
 2:15, 2 Thes.
 3:6, 1 Corinthians 11:2).
 The Biblical canon itself was thus viewed by the Church as part of the Church's tradition, as defined by its leadership and acknowledged by its laity.
 The first generation of Christians did not yet have a written New Testament, and the New Testament itself demonstrates the process of living Tradition.

 The Catholic Dei verbum and the papal encyclicals Providentissimus Deus by Pope Leo XIII and Divino afflante Spiritu by Pope Pius XII set out Catholic teaching on tradition versus individual interpretation.

-The Catholic Church teaches that Christ entrusted the preaching of the Gospel to the apostles, who handed it on orally and in writing, and according to the Catechism of the Catholic Church, "the apostolic preaching, which is expressed in a special way in the inspired books, was to be preserved in a continuous line of succession until the end of time.
-"Sacred Tradition and Sacred Scripture make up a single sacred deposit of the Word of God in which, as in a mirror, the pilgrim Church contemplates God, the source of all her riches."
-For the Eastern Orthodox too, "the Holy Bible forms a part of Holy Tradition, but does not lie outside of it.
-One would be in error to suppose that Scripture and Tradition are two separate and distinct sources of Christian Faith, as some do, since there is, in reality, only one source; and the Holy Bible exists and found its formulation within Tradition".